Edznux/edouard.schweisguth.fr/content/posts/things-i-miss-in-go-native-fuzz.md

 But I still miss a way for the default toolchain to generate complex data structures in a sane way.

-I've encountered a few apps that had functions with 5 or 6 args, and of these a few were larges structures (i.e: 15+ fields).
+I've encountered a few apps that had functions with 5 or 6 args, and of these a few were large structures (i.e: 15+ fields).
 The balancing act between "ease of debugging" (an argument to the Fuzz function maps to an field in a struct) and "ease of writing" (just provide an argument as a byte array and use consumer to generate the struct (like `go-fuzz` used to do)) is something I've yet to pick a side on.

 ## Conclusion